jradd/django-newproj-template/readme.md

 This project configures the project for use with [django-mobile](https://pypi.python.org/pypi/django-mobile/) and [django-responsive](https://github.com/mlavin/django-responsive) for doing server-level device and width detection.

+### jQuery

+This project downloads the latest version of [jQuery](http://jquery.com) and includes it in the base template.

+### Minified JavaScript and CSS

+This project installs [django_compressor](https://pypi.python.org/pypi/django_compressor) for minifying JavaScript and CSS files.

 ### SEO

 This template includes a sitemaps module, _sitemaps.py_, which is initially configured to create a sitemaps XML file referencing "static" pages of a site but which can be expanded to most any application.
 The sitemap module is imported into _urls.py_ which sets up routing.